 AsciiMath step by step, annotated for easier understanding and programmatic formalization to guarantee correctness.

-Entries include regime validity, historical context, dependencies between results, and other relevant metadata for comprehensive understanding.
+Entries include unified assumptions, historical context, cross-entry dependencies, and domain classifications (ArXiv-style tags) for comprehensive understanding.

 Every entry includes an automatically generated Jupyter notebook that opens directly in Google Colab for interactive exploration and verification of the physics derivations.